 – Michael Shapiro, author of Bottom of the Ninth and The Last Good Season

-Lew Paper is the author of four previous books, including John F. Kennedy: The Promise and the Performance, Brandeis: An Intimate Biography, Empire: William S. Paley and the Making of CBS and Deadly Risks (a novel).
+Lew Paper is the author of five books: Perfect: Don Larsen's Miraculous World Series Game and the Men Who Made It Happen, John F. Kennedy: The Promise and the Performance, Brandeis: An Intimate Biography, Empire: William S. Paley and the Making of CBS and Deadly Risks (a novel).
 His book reviews and articles have appeared in numerous publications, including The New York Times, The Washington Post, and The New Republic.
 Read more...